gorodnichy/vitals/docs/readme.md

 <!-- As of today  -- more than half a year later, with more than 80% Canadians now being vaccinated with  COVID-19 vaccines and with  numerous new Vital statistics and Vaccine Adverse Events data that hav been obtained since then (especially after October 2021, due to the average of three month delay in processing much of the data), -- this remains to be last report that the Chief Science Advisor of Canada has issued on the topic of COVID-19 vaccine safety and efficacy. -->
 It is not clear why.
 Equally it is not clear, why there is still not a single other publication or COVID-19 vaccine training produced by the Goverment of Canada that would be based on  the data obtained *after* the commencement of general public vaccination (i.e., after May and which has become vaialable in public domain after October 2021), not prior to it.
 Numerous requests for such information were made, none granted.

-Additionally, it was also started to become clear that this

- Canada's own sources and open data, much of which -- thanks to the [Open Goverment and Scientific Integrity](https://open-canada.github.io/r4gc/open-policies.html#open-policies) policies introduced by the  Liberal Government several years ago
 In the absense to the official published analysis of the latest data, a group of data scientists from across several Goverment of Canada departments decided to conduct such analysis themselves, as part of their weekly data science training  and driven by  the desire to apply their new skills for public good, and also help each other, as some members of the group experienced long-lasting (albeit called non-serious) vaccine side effects, which, they found, was very difficult for them to report.
 This portal started as a result of these efforts.
 <!-- This portal is designed to address this gap. -->